Basjohn/SHITTY-PiP-QUICKSWAP/Spec.md

     - `OverlayHost.mouseDoubleClickEvent` triggers `QuickSwitchController.quickswitch()` for mouse-driven switching.
   - Logging: All logs use the `QUICKSWITCH` prefix.
 No silent fallbacks.

-- AutoswitchController (`core/switching/autoswitch_controller.py`)
+- ForegroundAutoswitchController (`core/switching/autoswitch_controller.py`)
-  - Ownership: Observes foreground window changes and requests overlay swaps when stable.
+  - Ownership: Observes foreground window focus changes and requests overlay swaps when stable.
+  - NOTE: This is NOT related to closed-window monitoring (see ClosedWindowSwitchManager).
   - Settings:
     - `features.autoswitch_enabled` (bool)
   - Responsibilities: